Trial of Daniel Dean

 The Daniel Dean Trial of Scott County, Virginia was a trial that took place in the town of Estiville, Virginia in July 1877.
-What makes this trial unique is that it was the first time that an individual was convicted of murder in the state of Virginia based solely on circumstantial evidence.
+It was the first time that an individual was convicted of murder in the state of Virginia based solely on circumstantial evidence.

 History

-On June 25, 1877, Henry Fugate was found shot in the back on his farm while plowing his fields.
-The farm was between Nickelsville and Estillville (Gate City) Virginia.
-Relatives heard the shot, and saw Fugate's plow horse galloping across the field.
-They found Fugate lying in the field.
-He was conscious long enough to tell them that he had been shot from the tree line that bordered the field.
+On June 25, 1877, Henry Fugate was found shot in the back on his farm while plowing his fields between Nickelsville and Estillville (Gate City) Virginia.
+He was conscious long enough to tell relatives that he had been shot from the tree line that bordered the field.
 Although the wound was fatal, he lived for two days, but was unable to be revived.
-Suspicion fell on a neighbor that lived no more than a half mile away, Daniel Dean.
-Several months before, he and Fugate had a falling-out, when Henry Fugate and his father were going to testify in a perjury case against Dean in July.
-Dean was arrested, but before he could be taken to Estillville jail, he escaped and attempted to make a run into the mountains.
-He was then captured and taken straight to the Estillville jail to await trail.
+Suspicion fell on a neighbor who lived no more than a half mile away, Daniel Dean.
+Several months before, he and Fugate had a falling-out, when Fugate and his father were allegedly going to testify in a perjury case against Dean in July.
+Dean was arrested and subsequently attempted to flee.
+He was then captured and taken to the Estillville jail to await trial.
 Because he tried to escape, a number of Dean's neighbors believed him guilty.
-He was represented by the best defense attorney at the time, Patrick Hagan, who founded the town of Dungannon, Virginia.
-Patrick Hagan felt that Daniel was so innocent that he refused to work for any money.
+He was represented by Patrick Hagan, who had named the town of Dungannon, Virginia.
+Hagan felt that Daniel was innocent and allegedly refused payment.

-Unusual circumstances
+Mistrials

-When Daniel was first tried, it resulted in a mistrial because one of the jurors believed Daniel to be completely innocent and voted for an acquittal.
-It was J.R.
-Wilhelm.
-Wilhelm was running for Scott County Sheriff at the time.
-He was elected before the sentencing would be carried out, and would be the forever known for placing a curse on Estiville for supposedly hanging an innocent man.
-The second trial resulted in a mistrial with some unusual occurrences.
-A witness was paid fifty dollars by a lawyer who was his uncle, if he would testify against Dean.
-When this became known, the uncle fled town and didn't return for over twenty-five years, leaving his nephew to be sentenced for three years for perjury.
+When Daniel was first tried, the case resulted in a mistrial because one of the jurors believed Daniel to be completely innocent and voted for an acquittal.
+The second trial resulted in another mistrial due to witnesses allegedly being paid to perjure themselves.
 The jury in the second trial could not reach a verdict.
 The court, fearing that the community was starting to take sides, sent for a jury from outside of the county.
 A jury was selected from Washington County and the case was tried in May 1878, almost a full year later.